-Ryan Murphy's creepy anthology series American Horror Story has taken us to haunted houses, sentenced us to an asylum, checked us into a spooky motel, and so much more -- and there's no signs that the FX series will be stopping anytime soon.
-The nightmarish show was confirmed for a tenth season before its ninth, AHS: 1984, even ended last fall, and is slated for a 2020 release.
-Half the fun of every new installment of the campy, terrifying series is in the mystery behind it: Murphy recycles his regular cast members, putting them in entirely new, but always spooky, settings.
-We've already been inducted into an insidious cult, made a trip to the freak show, and watched the world end, so here's what could be up next for Season 10 of American Horror Story.
+Ryan Murphy's creepy anthology series American Horror Story has taken us to haunted houses, sentenced us to an asylum, checked us into a spooky motel, and so much more—and there's no signs that the FX series will be stopping anytime soon.
+The nightmarish show was confirmed for a tenth season before its ninth, AHS: 1984, even ended in fall 2019.
+Half the fun of every new installment of the campy, terrifying series is in the mystery behind it: Murphy recycles his regular cast members, putting them in entirely new, but always spooky, scenarios.
+Here's what could be up next for American Horror Story Season 10.

 When will American Horror Story Season 10 premiere?

-How many episodes will AHS Season 10 be?
+How many episodes will AHS Season 10 have?

-10 for 10!
-According to EW, Season 10 is confirmed for 10 installments.
+Ten for 10!
+According to EW, Season 10 is confirmed for ten installments.
 While it may not be the highest episode count for a season of AHS, it's what the show's been averaging in recent years, like with Apocalypse and Roanoke.
 AHS: 1984 came in at only nine episodes, so we'll take what we can get.

 Who is in the cast this season?

-Of those names, there's, of course, a handful of returning stars like Bates, Rabe, Porter, and Wittrock, as well as recent favorites like Grossman, Lourd, and Ross -- but the most exciting, interesting addition definitely goes to former child star Macaulay Culkin, who's been absent from our screens for quite some time.
+The most interesting addition this time around is definitely former child star Macaulay Culkin, though.
 He'll probably fit right in, since as we saw (and rewatched a hundred times) in Home Alone, he's already a bit of a scream queen.
-As with everybody else, who he is playing is under wraps, but Murphy did reveal one shocking bit of information about his role.
-He told E!
+As with everybody else, who he is playing is under wraps, but Murphy did post a picture of him in costume and arm-in-arm with Leslie Grossman, and his role looks pretty wild.
+The showrunner has also shared some shocking information about his role, telling E!
 News Culkin has a "very, very insane part" that includes having "crazy, erotic sex with Kathy Bates," so for what it's worth, know that's in the pipeline.

 Aside from Culkin, the reveal that AHS royalty Paulson and Peters are returning after both being gone for a season is a big deal.
-Right now, it's hush hush as usual regarding who these actors will be playing, but we do know that Paulson will be making a grand return, which is something to look forward to, considering how much fans missed her in 1984.
+Right now, it's hush-hush as usual regarding who these actors will be playing, but we do know that Paulson will be making a grand return, which is something to look forward to, considering how much fans missed her in 1984.
 The Murphy muse has been known to lead seasons, like she did in Asylum, Cult, and Apocalypse, and take on smaller roles like in Murder House, but in Season 10 she's confirmed to be taking on a main role again.
-She told The Wrap in early January 2020, "I have no idea what it will be… But I’m not coming back as a guest part, I will be a central character."
+She told The Wrap in January 2020 that she "will be a central character."
+While details are still scarce, it sounds like she'll veer on the villainous side, as she admitted to Entertainment Weekly in early 2021 that her character "has some issues."
 All hail the AHS Supreme.

 How will Season 10 be connected to the rest of the AHS universe?

-We may not know much about the upcoming installment, but we do know that at least one familiar character, or costume, rather, will make an appearance.
+We know that at least one familiar character, or costume, rather, will make an appearance.
 In April 2020, Murphy teased fans with another look at the upcoming season, posting a photo on Instagram of Season 1 villain Rubber Man with the caption, "Coming soon…" As you may recall, the erotic latex suit was worn by a number of characters in the first season, including Tate Langdon, and later Michael Langdon when he returned to Murder House in Apocalypse, but it was actually originally purchased from an S&M shop by previous Murder House homeowner Chad Warwick.
 So, it could mean that one of those names will be back, but more likely we'll learn its probably very creepy origin, or somebody new will zip themselves into in.
 It is just sitting in the Murder House attic!

 Will this be the last season of American Horror Story?